Why You Should Switch To Fiber Broadband

 Furthermore, fiber connections are less distorted across long distances than copper-wire connections.
 Fiber-optic internet links, in essence, transport data using modified light rather than electricity.
-As they are not constrained by the physical limits of electricity flowing through metal, they have considerably more bandwidth capacity.
+They are not constrained by the physical limits of electricity flowing through metal, so they have considerably more bandwidth capacity.

 How Does Fiber Broadband Work?

 Fiber cables are composed of a large number of tiny optical fibers.
 These fibers are incredibly thin, just under a tenth the thickness of human hair.
 They are tiny, but they have a lot more going on.

 Every optical fiber is made up of two parts:

 - The Core: Typically composed of glass, the core is the deepest section of the fiber through which light flows.